Engineering an Empire

-Engineering an Empire is a program on The History Channel that explores the engineering and/or architectural feats that were characteristic of some of the greatest societies on this planet.
-It is hosted by Peter Weller, famous for his acting role as RoboCop but also a lecturer at Syracuse University, where he completed his Master's in Roman and Renaissance Art.
-The executive producer is Delores Gavin.
+Engineering an Empire is a television documentary miniseries that originally aired on the History Channel.
+The series explores the engineering and/or architectural feats that were characteristic of notable societies and cultures.

+It is hosted by Peter Weller, who is most famous for playing the titular role in RoboCop (1987).
+When the series was made he had recently earned a master's degree in Roman and Renaissance art at Syracuse University.

 The show started as a documentary about the engineering feats of Ancient Rome and later evolved into a series.
 It originally ran for one full season of weekly episodes.

-A video game, History: Egypt – Engineering an Empire, was released in 2010.
+A video game, History: Egypt – Engineering an Empire, was released on March 25th, 2010.
+This was the very first video game developed by Bloober Team, who would later become well known for their horror titles such as Observer (video game) starring Rutger Hauer as David Lazarski in one of his final voice acting roles.

 Reception

-Engineering an Empire has received critical acclaim.
+Engineering an Empire received critical acclaim.
 The premiere "Rome" won two Emmys after being nominated in four categories.

+Tracy Spurrier of the Archaeological Institute of America gave the episode "Egypt" a positive review and praised the show's live action and CGI reenactments of building the ancient monuments.
+However, she was disappointed about the absence of the Great Pyramids of Giza.